UG3/UG4 Agent-Based Systems 2016-17

 A course about agents and multiagent systems for beginners

-Multi-agent systems have emerged as one of the most important areas of
+Multi-agent systems have emerged as an important areas of

-research and development in information technology.
+research and development in AI.
 A multi-agent system is

 one composed of multiple interacting software components known as agents,